What Is an Owner-Operator?

 Becoming an owner-operator means taking control of your schedule and job types.
 It also requires more preparation and actions than a company truck driver.
 These are some of the requirements to build a career as an owner-operator.

-- Truck insurance: The FMCSA also requires owner-operators to acquire vehicle liability insurance coverage.
+• Truck insurance: The FMCSA also requires owner-operators to acquire vehicle liability insurance coverage.
 Owner-operators can select other insurance types that suit their preferences, like personal property coverage or roadside assistance.
-You can explore rates with various companies and find the plans that work best for you.
+You can explore rates with various companies and find the best plans for you.

 Schedule a Demo With Bestpass Today